Haivision/srt/docs/features/bonding-intro.md

-# Introduction to Connection Bonding
+# SRT Connection Bonding: Introduction

 ## What are Groups ?